-In the second place, with regard to the actual order in which we live, I should say that normally religious conversion precedes the effort to work out rigorous proofs for the existence of God.
-But I do not think it impossible that such proofs might be a factor facilitating religious conversion so that, by way of exception, certain knowledge of God's existence should precede the acceptance of God's gift of his love.
+In the second place, with regard to the actual order in which we live, I should say that normally religious conversion preceders the effort to work out rigorous proofs for the existence of God.
+But I do not impossibility I do not think it impossible of God.
+But I do not think it impossible that such proofs might be a factor facilitating religious conversion so that, by way of exception, certain knowledge of God's existence should the acceptance of God's gift on of his love. precede, religious, conversion A